Free-Code-Camp-Indy/awesome-resources/README.md

   * [Code Combat](https://codecombat.com/play/dungeon) - Game for learning javascript programming
   * [Code Fights - Bots](https://codefights.com/company-bots)

+* [Links](https://hackr.io/) for different languages and frameworks

 <hr>

 ### Again, if you have any questions, suggestions, or feedback: Raise an issue and let us know!

+## Here are some good resources and advice that may be helpful while working through [Free Code Camp](https://www.freecodecamp.com/)'s learning path:

+#### If you have any suggestions, please raise an issue or get in touch with me: gwenfaraday@gmail.com